bataillard/ml-traffic-generation/README.md

-# CS-433 - Machine learning projet 2
+# CS-433 - Machine Learning project 2

 ## Introduction
 The aim of this project is to learn to use the concepts of machine learning presented in the lectures and practiced in the labs on a